Upgrade to the __tier_name__

 Position Player: Mike Schmidt (Philadelphia Phillies)

-Mike Schmidt, a third baseman for the Philadelphia Phillies, was known for his power and defensive skills.
-Schmidt hit 548 home runs, drove in 1,595 RBIs, and won 3 MVP awards.
-His performance at the plate and in the field made him one of the best players of the 1980s.
+Mike Schmidt, a third baseman for the Philadelphia Phillies, paired power with Gold Glove defense.
+He hit 548 home runs, drove in 1,595 RBIs, and won three MVP awards.
+A prolific home run hitter, he was the best position player of the 1980s.

 1990s